Speakers

 Dr Sara Cordeiro

-Dr Sara Cordeiro, Senior Lecturer in Pharmaceutical Sciences, School of Pharmacy, De Montfort University, Leicester, UK
+Dr Sara Cordeiro, Senior Lecturer in Pharmaceutics, MPharm Director, Strathclyde Institute of Pharmacy & Biomedical Sciences, University of Strathclyde, UK

-Sara Cordeiro is a Senior Lecturer in Pharmaceutical Sciences at the School of Pharmacy at De Montfort University (Leicester, UK).
+Sara Cordeiro is a Senior Lecturer in Pharmaceutics, MPharm Director, Strathclyde Institute of Pharmacy & Biomedical Sciences, University of Strathclyde, UK.
 Following a PharmD from the University of Porto (Portugal) and a PhD in Drug Research and Development from the University of Santiago de Compostela (Spain), she worked as a Postdoctoral Research Fellow at Queen’s University Belfast (Belfast, UK).
 Throughout these years, Sara has developed a background in pharmaceutical formulation, drug delivery, nanomedicine, vaccine delivery and microneedles for transdermal drug delivery and diagnostics.
 Currently, she is establishing her independent research group with a focus on improving and facilitating patients’ lives through the development of drug and vaccine delivery systems that are easy to manufacture and scale-up, highly efficient and administered through non-invasive routes.

 Dr Nigel Davies